Skip to main content

 axiom — unproven assumptions

-An axiom states a fact without proof.
+An axiom states a proposition without proof.
 The compiler accepts it; the certified verification strategy refuses to terminate on a proof that transitively depends on axioms (so axiom use is visible and audited).

 Use sparingly — each axiom is a leak in the trust model.